 Fields Landing is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Fields Landing is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Fields Landing has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-The percentage of people in Fields Landing with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Fields Landing is quite a bit lower than the national average among all cities of 21.84%: just 12.71% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Fields Landing in 2022 was $20,091, which is low income relative to California and the nation.
 This equates to an annual income of $80,364 for a family of four.
 Fields Landing also has one of the higher rates of people living in poverty in the nation, with 45.47% of its population below the federal poverty line.